9 Steps to create your DJ mix

 DJ.Studio automatically saves as you work, meaning you won’t lose much time if your computer crashes or if you have a power cut!

-That said, it's also a good idea to save your project regularly, especially when you have finished making it.
-You might also want to save it as an extra file, so you can work on different versions if you make large changes.
+That said, saving your project regularly is also a good idea, especially when you have finished making it.
+You can also save it as an extra mix, so you can work on different versions if you make large changes.
 You can also restore old versions using the project manager if you want to go to an earlier state.

 When you are happy with your mix, it’s time to export it out of DJ.Studio and onto the next stage.